vrykolakas166/WPass/README.md

 3. **Config the project:**

    - In development mode: Create launchSettings.json in Properties in WPass project.
-Here is sample:
+Here is a sample:
     ```bash
     {
       "profiles": {